mattrips/scratchPad/ProtocolConformance 200703.md

 The substance of a conformance is not declared.
 It is created in response to a named concrete type being conformed to a protocol.
 The set of witnesses that is the conformance inferred from the context.[^2]
 [^2]: [What about tuples and [SE-0283\](https://github.com/apple/swift-evolution/blob/master/proposals/0283-tuples-are-equatable-comparable-hashable.md)?]

+### 1.1.1 Conformance of Non-Generic Concrete Types

 A concrete type is conformed to a protocol in one of two ways.
-If the type is a
+If a concrete type is non-generic, it

 When a generic
 That declaration may occur in one of two ways.
 For a non-generic concrete type, that declaration occurs in single step, with an express statement of the conformance in the declaration or an extension of the type.